offbeatwp/documentation/basics__routing.md

 );
 ```

 The first attribute is the callback, this will be executed to find a match for the current request.
-If callback returns true a match is found and it will not check any other later defined routes.
+If the callback returns true a match is found and it will not check any other later defined routes.
 If the callback returns false there was no match and it will check the next defined route.

-Routes can be defined everywhere, as long as they are registered before wordpress tries to render the page.
-But OffbeatWP has preferred two ways to defining routes:
+Routes can be defined everywhere, as long as they are registered before WordPress tries to render the page.
+But OffbeatWP has preferred two ways to define routes:

 ### 1. In your themes route folder

-In the root of your theme you'll find a folder named `routes`.
+In the root of your theme, you'll find a folder named `routes`.
 This contains three files by default:
 - ajax.php
 - api.php
 - web.php

-Currently there isn't a real difference between the files, but the helps you to group the routes.
+Currently, there isn't a real difference between the files, but the helps you to group the routes.

 ### 2. In your modules service